Police-Data-Accessibility-Project/scrapers/CONTRIBUTING.md

 ## Overview

-You’re going to program a [legal data scraper](https://docs.pdap.io/meta/legal/legal-data-scraping) and process a sample data file.
+Your goal is to submit a data scraper and a sample data file.
 For example, you could be using Python to turn a PDF of police activities into JSON, or making recurring API calls to pull down files.

 ### Best practices